Modules | C++

 for (auto pt : polygon) {

-// Process each vertex
+// Process each point

 }

-for (auto vertex_id : polygon.indices()) {
+for (auto id : polygon.indices()) {

 // Process vertex index